 For most children, pets are the best of friends and a part of the family.
 Many children have special relationships with their pets, and cats are no exception.
-A cat can even be a child’s closest confidante, finding comfort within the uncomplicated, unconditional love that only a cat can offer.
+A cat can even be a child’s closest confidante, providing the uncomplicated, unconditional love that only a cat can offer.
 Sadly, and inevitably, the joy of sharing life with a pet cat will be accompanied by the grief of losing her.
 Although the loss of a pet is inevitable, there are ways to help your child to cope with it.

 The loss of a pet may be a child’s first experience with death.
 It is natural for parents to want to protect their children from the painful realities of the world – including death – but with care and support, your child can grow through the grief and heal in ways that will better prepare them for the many significant losses that life inevitably brings.
-The loss of a pet is a valuable opportunity to teach children that death is a part of life, natural, and universal.
+The loss of a pet is a valuable opportunity to teach children that death is a part of life, natural and universal.

 How do I talk with my child about death?

-Be aware that no matter what age, children will ask questions.
+Be aware that, no matter what age, children will ask questions.
 You may hear, “Why did my cat have to die?” and “Will I ever see my cat again?”
-Some children will engage with 'magical thinking,' asking, "If I wish hard enough…" or "If I am really good…" "… can I make her come back?"
+Some children will engage in “magical thinking” and ask, "Can I make her come back If I wish hard enough or if I am really good?”
 With every question, be honest with your answer.
-Use simple and easy-to-understand terms, and be patient.
-Although your child may ask the same questions over and over again, it is through your patience, consistency, and reassurance that they will be able to understand death and work through their grief.
+Use simple and easy-to-understand terms and be patient.
+Although your child may ask the same questions repeatedly, it is through your patience, consistency, and reassurance that they will be able to understand death and work through their grief.

-Encourage your child to talk openly about death so that you can understand it from their point of view and can provide information and reassurance as needed.
-Many parents are surprised with how matter-of-fact children can be about death and dying once they themselves have talked about it in honest and simple terms.
+Encourage your child to talk openly about death so that you can understand their point of view and can provide information and reassurance as needed.
+Many parents are surprised with how matter-of-fact children can be about death and dying once they have talked about it in honest and simple terms.
 There are many books geared toward answering children’s questions about death.
 Finding an age-appropriate book may be helpful.

 If a personal goodbye is not possible, then drawing a goodbye card or writing a goodbye letter to place under a pillow, by the pet’s burial site, or in a memory book, can help with closure.